Tackling obesity is everyone’s business – there is no single individual, group or organisation that can do this alone.

 How local authorities can get involved?

 We know many local authorities are keen to start developing a WSO.
-The final guide and supporting resources will be published in spring 2019, alongside a full evaluation to support the approach.
+The final guide and supporting resources will be published in summer 2019, alongside a full evaluation to support the approach.

 This is an opportunity to help shape an innovative piece of work that could change the way we tackle one of our greatest modern health challenges.
 The WSO has been designed with local authorities in mind, so their input will be invaluable.